Updated 16 May 2022

 The government is consulting on exempting companies with more than 15 properties from the 3 per cent stamp duty surcharge.
 If this comes about, you may be able to take advantage by forming a joint company with other landlords to pass the 15 property mark.

-The best way to find out if it’s worth switching your buy-to-let business into a limited company structure is to talk to professional advisers – an accountant, a solicitor and a financial adviser can all help on this one, alongside a mortgage adviser to find you the best value deals (so that’s a full house).
+The best way to find out if it’s worth switching your buy-to-let business into a limited company structure is to talk to professional advisers – an accountant and a financial adviser can both help on this one, alongside a mortgage broker to find you the best value deals (so that’s a full house).